Vivek-k001/Modern-Calculator/README.md

 ﻿
 ---

-# Svelte Calculator with Live Answer & Dark Mode
+# SVELTE CALCULATOR WITH LIVE ANSWER & DARK MODE

 A modern, responsive calculator built using **Svelte**, featuring a **live answer preview**, **toggleable dark mode**, and a **minimalist, user-friendly design**.